JacobNoahGlik/SecureDrop/README.txt

 Note:
 Secure Drop will work best on Windows.
 The functionality may be limited when running on other operating systems.
+The size of files is increased to 0.5tb when transfering between instances of SecureDrop.

 Intructions for using Secure Drop: